Rayyan06/my-portfolio/projects/foam-cutter-cnc.md

 <!-- Intro Paragraph -->

 <p class="text-xl text-slate-600 leading-relaxed">
-For anyone in the RC aircraft hobby, creating precise wing airfoils is a major challenge.
-To solve this, I designed and built a 4-axis hot-wire CNC machine capable of cutting complex, tapered wing sections from XPS foam blocks with high accuracy.
+CNC machines can be used for a wide variety of applications.
+One of these applications is a CNC machine to cut foam.
+I designed and built a 4-axis hot-wire CNC machine capable of cutting complex, tapered wing sections from foam blocks with high accuracy.
 </p>

 <!-- Featured Image -->